aodr3w/aodr3w/README.md

 ### Hi there 👋

 - My name is Andrew , I'm a Sofware Developer.
-- 🔭 I work with Python & Go
+- 🔭 I work with Python, Golang & Rust
 -How to reach me:
 -email : andrewodiit2020@gmail.com.
 <!--